ReisG/asm-exam-prep/Exam-2020/7virtmem/v1/ReisG/solution.md

 ## Accessing TLB
 `0xb0 = 10110000`

-First try to get data from TLB.
-It allows as to get cached data directly using *virtual address*
+First try to get PPN from TLB.

 offest inside page consumes 5 bits.
 1 bit to distinguish sets.
 Rest is for tag